District Level Professional Development Leaders

 3234 | Using SEL to Engage and Empower Students

-Hear how one large urban school district integrates social and emotional learning into literacy.
+Hear how one large metro school district integrates social and emotional learning into academic content and instruction.
 Explore engagement strategies, practices, and resources that support building a community of learners where all students feel seen, heard, and valued.
-Gain social and emotional literacy tools to support teachers and administrators to shift form student compliance to student engagement and empowerment.
+Gain social and emotional instructional tools to support teachers and administrators to shift from student compliance to student engagement and empowerment.

 3235 | Using the TPACK Framework to T.E.A.C.H.